microsoft/terraform-provider-azuredevops/website/docs/r/servicehook_storage_queue_pipelines.html.markdown

 }
 ```

-Ommiting the event configuration block will occur in all events triggering the associated action.
+An empty configuration block will occur in all events triggering the associated action.

 ```hcl
 resource "azuredevops_servicehook_storage_queue_pipelines" "example" {